Sage-Bionetworks-Challenges/brats-dream-challenge-website/wiki/611105-SubmissionTutorialWriteup.md

 ## **2. Reporting your Team ID**

 When you submit to the BrainLes CMT submission system, you will be asked for your Synapse Team ID.
 If you submitted as part of a team, you can use your Synapse Team ID, if you submitted as an individual, you can use your Synapse User ID.
+Only users who report their Team ID or User ID will be able to submit their docker containers for final submission and validation.

 ### Finding your Team ID